 With a lot of accepting lenders, the DMP does not need to be repaid when the new mortgage is completed.
 Lenders will generally treat DMP payments as a monthly commitment and as such will include them in the affordability calculations.
 In the majority of cases the DMP must have been in place for a period of at least twelve months and the lender will require proof of payments.
 Normally twelve months’ worth of bank statements is acceptable evidence, although some lenders want to see official DMP statements if conducted via a debt company / organisation.

-- How long the person has been discharged from bankruptcy (Usually you are discharged twelve months after the court made you bankrupt.
+- How long the person has been discharged from bankruptcy (usually you are discharged 12 months after the court made you bankrupt.
 Some lenders will consider the application but will require that you have been discharged for a minimum of one year.

 Others will require a longer period of say six years).

 - Your credit record following bankruptcy will also need to show a good payment record.

 - Are there any restrictions after the bankruptcy?